RFK Jr. confirmation vote for HHS secretary: Date, timing, what to know

 Get Tri-state area news delivered to your inbox.
 Sign up for NBC New York's News Headlines newsletter.

-As of Monday, RFK Jr. has not been confirmed by the Senate.
+As of Tuesday morning, RFK Jr. has not been confirmed by the Senate.

 If RFK Jr. passes the committee vote, his nomination would then go to the full Senate for a vote before he can be confirmed.